RDLLab/posggym/README.md

 The documentation for the project is available at [posggym.readthedocs.io/](https://posggym.readthedocs.io/).

+For a guide to building the documentation locally see [docs/README.md](docs/README.md).

 ## Installation

 POSGGym supports and tests for `Python>=3.8`.
 We recommend using a virtual environment to install POSGGym (e.g. [conda](https://docs.conda.io/projects/conda/en/latest/index.html), [venv](https://docs.python.org/3/library/venv.html)).